SAP/ui5-webcomponents/docs/4-development/10-testing.md

 ### General Principles

-- Focus on testing behavior rather than implementation details to ensure your tests remain useful even as the codebase evolves.
+Focus on testing behavior rather than tests that tightly couple with implementation details as they make refactoring difficult and to ensure your tests remain useful even as the codebase evolves.
+As a rule of thumb, focus on feature-centric tests asserting how a feature works as a whole and test the available user interactions.
-- Avoid fine-grained tests that tightly couple with implementation details, as they make refactoring difficult.
-- Write feature-centric tests with focus on how a feature behaves as a whole, on the available user interactions, rather than testing individual implementation details.

 ### Write Tests That